 1. Adams Flea and Tick Collar Review

-- PROVEN EFFECTIVE: Flea and tick collar kills fleas and ticks, and repels mosquitoes, for up to 6 months
+- PROVEN EFFECTIVE: Flea and tick collar kills fleas and ticks, and repels mosquitoes, for up to 6 months.

 The Adams Plus Flea and Tick Collar is one of the cheapest and the most popular dog flea collars.
 According to the product description, this collar provides protection against both fleas and ticks for up to 7 months.

 However, depending on the rate of flea/tick infestation, you may need to replace the collar more often.
 If you have heavy flea/tick infestation, this collar might only work for one or two months.

 To repel fleas and ticks, Adams Flea Collar uses active ingredients that include Tetrachlorvinphos (14.55%) and (S) -Methoprene (1.22%).
 The problem is that Tetrachlorvinphos can cause allergic reactions in some dogs and children.